 The Expressive Arts Therapy Program uses different forms of art under the guidance of a counsellor in a safe and creative setting.
 This is an effective program for children, teens and adults who may not have the words to fully express their pain.
 Art therapy is a natural way for children to express themselves and is extremely helpful for children who find it difficult to talk about a family illness or loss.

-Expressive art therapists help in the process of healing by bridging the world of inner feelings, thoughts, and emotions.
+Expressive arts help in the process of healing by bridging the world of inner feelings, thoughts, and emotions.
 It is believed that the creative process involved in artistic self-expression helps people enhance their physical, mental, and emotional well-being.
 Healing may occur with the reduction of stress, increase in self-awareness and insight, and the enjoyment resulting from engagement in the life-affirming pleasures of making art.